FS-AI/FS-AI_API/README.md

 Source code for the library is now released under the MIT license so it may be compiled for any Linux architecture and modified if required.

-The 2021 FS-AI ADS-DV has an updated CAN interface.
+The 2021 FS-AI ADS-DV has an updated CAN interface to support the new vehicle feature of modulated hydraulic brakes.
+This interface is backward compatible to the 2019 vehicle.

-Further work will be done to improve the quality of the Console & Tester example programmes.
+Further work has been done to improve the Console & Tester example programmes.